ankitects/anki-manual/src/getting-started.md

 In the templates, field names are wrapped in double curly brackets like `{{French}}`.
 Anki replaces that with the text the field contains.
 Anything not surrounded by curly brackets remains the same on each card.
-For example, we don’t need to enter “Page \#” in every card; it’s added automatically to every card. &lt;br&gt; is a special code that tells Anki to move to the next line; more details are available in the [templates](templates/intro.md) section.
+For example, we don't need to enter "Page \#" in every card; it’s added automatically to every card. &lt;br&gt; is a special code that tells Anki to move to the next line; more details are available in the [templates](templates/intro.md) section.